sjcomeau/GCD_Project/README.md

 # GCD_Project
 Getting and Cleaning Data Course Project in Coursera

-This repository contains the two files required for the Course Project: runAnalysis.R
+This repository contains the three files required for the Course Project:
+* README.md  (this file)
+* runAnalysis.R
-CodeBook.md
+* CodeBook.md

+__README.md__ descibes the data files used in this analysis and the data processing steps used to produce the tidy dataset output file *tidy_dataset.txt*.

-The runAnalysis.R contains the R script that reads the data files, processes the data, and outputs a tidy dataset to tidy_dataset.txt.
+__runAnalysis.R__ contains the R script that reads the data files, processes the data, and outputs a tidy dataset to *tidy_dataset.txt*.

+__CodeBook.md__ contains the list of variables and variable attributes used in the tidy dataset.

 # Data Files
 There are two groups of data files: Training data and Test data.
 In this case "Test" refers to that these are from the Test data group.